Snowshoeing Basics: Overview of Modern Snowshoes

 My snow boot of choice is the Salomon brand Snowtrip winter boot.
 This boot is the pictured in the Anatomy of a Snowshoe diagram.
 Unfortunately, I don’t believe Salomon actually makes these boots anymore.
 I’m glad I bought a second pair when I had the chance!

-There are a few reasons that I like them so much.
-The boots fit in nearly any snowshoe binding thanks to their streamlined design.
-They are firm enough to provide structure when married with a snowshoe binding.
+There are a few reasons that I like these types of boots so much.
+They fit in nearly any snowshoe binding thanks to their streamlined design.
+They’re firm enough to provide structure when married with a snowshoe binding.
 And, they’re still soft enough that my foot can move naturally and stay warm.
+Lastly, they’re just great boots to wear in general during the winter.

-There are other styles of winter boots out there for active use.
+There are plenty of styles of winter boots out there for active use.
 So, I recommend looking into a pair rather than making do with hiking shoes or a bulky and soft style of snow boot.

-You could totally wear a running shoe with the snowshoe so long as you’ll be traveling across consolidated snow.
+Realistically, you could wear a running shoe with snowshoes so long as you’ll be traveling across consolidated snow.
 Basically, you won’t sink much into the snow so your feet won’t get wet.

-The problem you run into with using such a lightweight, low-top shoe is that the bindings will irritate your feet.
+However, the problem you run into with using such a lightweight, low-top shoe is that the bindings will irritate your feet.
 The straps pinch your feet because the light shoes are too soft.
-The ankle strap can dig into your Achilles tendon if it slips over the back of a low-top shoe.
+The ankle strap can dig into your Achilles’ tendon if it slips over the back of a low-top shoe.
 And, it always feels as if I’m going to pull my foot right out of my shoe when wearing low-top shoes.

 Snowshoe Movement and Technique